gtk-rs/gtk4-rs/book/src/basics/introduction.md

 Additionally, with Rust you'll have nice things like:
  - Thread safety
  - Memory safety
- - Sane dependency management
+ - Sensible dependency management
- - Excellent third party libraries, which profit from the same points as mentioned above
+ - Excellent third party libraries, which benefit from the same points as mentioned above

 ## Who This Book Is For